abudzikowsk/mini-shop-api/README.md

 4. Configure the database connection string in `appsettings.json`.
 5. Apply database migrations: `dotnet ef database update`
 6. Run the application: `dotnet run`

+## Possible Use Cases after expanding the application:

+1. **Integration with External Systems**: The ability to integrate the API with other systems, such as accounting or inventory systems.

+2. **Data Analytics**: Utilizing data from the API to analyze sales trends, customer behaviors, and other business aspects.

+3. **Order-Based Recommendations**: The system can suggest product recommendations based on previous customers' purchases.

+4. **Loyalty Programs**: Implementing a loyalty program where customers earn points for purchases and can redeem them for rewards.

+5. **Returns and Complaints Handling**: Allowing customers to initiate returns and complaints using relevant endpoints.

+6. **Statistical Overview**: Administrators can generate reports and statistics about sales, product popularity, and user activity.

+7. **Customer Support**: The ability to provide customer support through interactions with the API.

+8. **Payment Integration**: Extending the API to integrate with various online payment providers.

+9. **Transportation System Integration**: The capability to send delivery information and track shipments.